MTraveller/cotal-drf/README.md

 ### Surface

-What will the product actually look like, what colors, what typography, what images/design elements, what animation, what transitions, how will the final product look like?
+As this is the backend, no one other than admins and staff would interact with the backend site in the admin area.
+The admin area is the default generic template that comes with Django, with the site title changed to give it a more personal touch toward the Cotal brand.

 <br>

 ### Skeleton

-(How the infomation implemented), (how will the user navigate), (how the content relate to each other, low, mid top priority, how and where to position content)?
+In the admin area, all content models (user and profile) have some interactivity to satisfy the user stories created for the backend.

 <br>

 ### Structure

-How is the information, logically grouped, the feature the elements the data?

-The data model built for this project laid the foundation for how the app should work and from this point forward, all that is needed, is to get hacking.
+The data model built for this project laid the foundation for how the app should work, and from this point forward, all that is needed is to get hacking.

 ![Data-Model](./docs/planes/structure/data-models-v3.png "Data model image")

+The above image has since changed a bit but still applies today.
+Models are crafted to satisfy the features offered on the frontend, with some that are working technically but are not fully implemented on the frontend, like follow and connect.
+The frontend does get the data, but does not post it.
+Due to the limited time I had, I prioritized the overall functionality of the backend and frontend.
+Tagging posts works perfectly, but it requires more work to be fully optimized.
+Currently, if a user wants to retain the existing tags, the user must add the existing tags to the PUT request with the other data.

 <br>